rancher/ecm-distro-tools/cmd/rke2_release/README.md

 #### update
 Updates references to the `hardened-build-base` docker image in the `rancher/image-build-*` repos.

+The GitHub Token must have the `pull requests read/write`  permission.

 | **Flag**                            | **Description** | **Required** |
 | ----------------------------------- | --------------- | ------------ |
 | `github-token`, `g`, `GITHUB_TOKEN` | Github Token    | TRUE         |